Teacher Education Programs

-During their first semester at the university, students accepted by the university to participate in the department’s teacher education programs are assigned faculty advisors who post and keep office hours and who share their phone numbers and email addresses with their advisees.
+During their first semester at the University, students accepted by the University to participate in the Department’s teacher education programs are assigned faculty advisors who post and keep office hours.

 Students may meet with their advisors for various reasons during the semester either by visiting during their advisors’ office hours or by making special appointments.

 Students majoring in the university’s Secondary Education programs are assigned two faculty advisors – one who is a member of the department who helps with department-related matters and a "Content Area Advisor" who focuses on the university’s general education requirements and their content area courses.

 Each semester, students who participate in Teacher Education Programs must meet with their advisors to plan their next semester.
 During the meeting, faculty advisors review students’ progress and status, ensure that they have completed applications for planned field experiences, and help them select courses for the next semester.
 While students must meet with their advisors each semester prior to registration to facilitate course selection and receive approval to register, the student is ultimately responsible for the selection and registration of courses.

 Advisors also monitor students’ development of Presentation Portfolios (See TED Guidebook for details).

 Annually, the Department’s faculty reviews the progress of all candidates.
 To continue in the department’s programs, candidates must:

 Additionally, except for those enrolled in Secondary Education programs, by the end of their junior year candidates (i.e., prior to student teaching) must also submit score sheets that evidence they have successfully completed the state-required PRAXIS II: Fundamental Subjects: Content Knowledge Test.